-A product will be able to be considered a PDO according to its characteristics of origin and its link with the geographical area, and in the case of traditional foods if its permanence in the local market has allowed the transmission of its characteristics throughout different generations of producers and consumers (Consejo de la Unión Europea, 2012).
+A product will be able to be considered a PDO according to its characteristics of origin and its link with the geographical area, and in the case of traditional foods if its permanence in the local market has allowed the transmission of its characteristics throughout of different generations of producers and consumers (Consejo de la Unión Europea, 2012).

-The European Union considers all the products specified in Annex I of Regulation (EC) 510/2006 (Consejo de la Unión Europea, 2006) as suitable for a
+The European Union considers all the products specified in Annex I of Regulation (EC) 510/2006 (Consejo de la Unión Europea, 2006) as suitable

-PDO of animal origin, among which are: fresh meat, edible meat offal (intestines, viscera, stomachs), fish, prepared meat, fish, crustaceans or mollusks, animal shortenings, chees, dairy products, eggs and honey.
+Characteristics of the Products for a PDO of animal origin, among which are: fresh meat, edible meat offal (intestines, viscera, stomachs), fish, prepared meat, fish, crustaceans or mollusks, animal shortenings, cheeses, dairy products, eggs and honey.

-In Ecuador, the subject is more generic, and any product of agroindustrial origin that meets the basic characteristics of a designation of origin is suitable for being considered as PDO (IEPI, 2016).
+In Ecuador, the subject is more generic, and any product of agroindustrial origin that meets the basic characteristics of a denomination of origin is considered suitable for being considered as PDO (IEPI, 2016).